royalgraphx/DarwinKVM/docs/index.md

 <h1 align="center">Requirements</h1>

 * A compatible graphics card. <b>This is a must, don't bother if you're not getting GPU Accel.</b> please reference this [list](https://dortania.github.io/GPU-Buyers-Guide/) to verify.
   * There are some exceptions, if you're crazy and want to use a legacy NVIDIA GPU, please reference this [list](https://elitemacx86.com/threads/nvidia-gpu-compatibility-list-for-macos.614/) to check macOS/OCLP compatibility.
-If it's supported, there is a section down for Legacy NVIDIA Patching.
+If it's supported, there is a writeup for Legacy NVIDIA Patching.

 * A modern Linux distribution.
 E.g. Arch Based for the latest packages, my personally tested and working are:
   * EndeavourOS